Zeth-Abney/Flatiron-school/phase-4/PROJECT/README.md

 <img src="images\F1_per_optimization_algorithm.png">

 ## Learning Rate
 The fifth and final iteratation of model development was experimenting with various learning rates of the Adam optimization algorithm.
-After some experimentation it was determined that the optimal learning rate using adam is .01.
-Examples of each learning rate tested are not available in the modeling notebook, I essentially re-ran the exact same at various learning rates and took note of the KPIs, this was in the interest of the readibility of the notebook.
-The learning rate parameter can be easiliy located in the "Learning Rate and Early Stopage" section of the modeling notebook and can be easily changed and re-ran if you are so-inclined.
+After some experimentation it was determined that the optimal learning rate using Adam is .001.
+Examples of each learning rate tested are not available in the modeling notebook, because I re-ran the exact same at various learning rates and took note of the KPIs, this was in the interest of the readibility of the notebook and timeliness of the overall process.
+The learning rate parameter can be easiliy located in the "Learning Rate" section of the modeling notebook and can be easily changed and re-ran if you are so-inclined.

 |        |       |
 | ------------- | ------------- |